 Banting Postdoctoral Fellow in the Department of Archaeology at Memorial University of Newfoundland, Canada

 Alyson Jaagumägi Holland, PhD, has experience in archaeology, biological, and medical anthropology.
 She has published on topics related to bioarchaeology and medical anthropology, including her doctoral using qualitative methods to explore nutrition and osteoporosis in Canadian young adults.
-Dr. Holland is also active in bioarchaeology as a member of a community archaeology project in British Columbia and is a licensed professional archaeologist.
-She is currently undertaking a medical degree, seeking to unite her interest in the nutrition of past peoples with modern health interventions.
+Dr. Holland is also active in bioarchaeology as a member of a community archaeology project in British Columbia and is a licensed professional She is currently training to become a family physician, seeking to unite her interest in the nutrition of past peoples with modern health interventions.